NuanceNetwork/Nuance/docs/miners.md

 If you encounter issues:

 - Verify your wallet is registered: `btcli subnets show`
-- Check your X account is properly set up with the signature
+- Check that your verification post:
+  - Is public and accessible
+  - Contains your exact hotkey address
+  - Is a quote tweet of the Nuance announcement post
 - Ensure your X account is public and active
-- Try recommitting your X account username if validators aren't picking up your content
+- Try recommitting your X account username and verification post ID if validators aren't picking up your content